G-Wizard Calculator is getting its first Major UI Update since 2013, woohoo!

 This new release is called version 4.30.
 For now, it is a silent release and available for Windows PC’s only.
 So, you have to go to the install page and manually download it.

-Once it’s had some time in the field and I’ve tightened up a few more details, I will turn on the automatic update feature (aka the “Bat Signal”) and do the Mac version too.
+Once it’s had some time in the field and I’ve tightened up a few more details, I will turn on the automatic update feature (aka the “Bat Signal”).
 Hope you enjoy.
 Let me know your thoughts and suggestions, if any.

 As soon as this new look and feel has settled in I will be updating the docs and the other products to take advantage too.